WorkCover Queensland Wants To End My Compensation Claim

 Why is a common law damages claim worth more?

+Let’s take a look at what you can claim in the common law claim.
 For example, in the statutory claim WorkCover must pay you your weekly wages.
 When the statutory claim ends, the weekly wage payments also end.
 But what if you cannot return to work?
 The consequence is that you are going to loose wages going into the future.
 This is called future economic loss.

 In the common law damages phase, you can seek recovery of your future economic loss.
 If you think about it, if you still have 10, 15 or 20 years before reaching retirement age, but you can’t return to work then there is a significant future economic loss claim which you can recover.
+We have created a useful guide which illustrates how future economic loss can impact your claim and you can download it free.

 Even if you can return to work, if you are unable to work as much as you used to, then you can claim damages for your reduced earnings.